Limits of random tree-like discrete structures: A probabilistic study of tree-like discrete structures

 \subsection{Giant components in Gibbs partitions}

 Suppose that we are given weighted species $\cF^\upsilon$ and $\cG^\gamma$ such that the composition $\cF^\upsilon \circ \cG^\gamma$ is well-defined.
 That is, we assume that $\cG^\gamma(0)=0$.
 If we consider a random compound structure from $(\cF^\upsilon \circ \cG^\gamma)[n]$ that gets drawn with probability proportional to its weight, then the corresponding random partition of the set $[n]$ may be called a {\em Gibbs partition}.
-Pitman~\cite{MR2245368} gives a comprehensive survey on this topic and describes various forms of convergence.
-We are interested in cases where typically a giant component emerges as the size total size of the composite structure
+Pitman~\cite{MR2245368} gives an extensive survey on this topic, and since then further additions to the theory have been made~\cite{MR2453776,doi:10.1002/rsa.20771}.
+We are interested in cases where typically a giant component emerges as the size total size of the composite structure becomes large and provide some new results for Gibbs partitions with superexponential weights.